Mio-Hasumi/HMM/README.md

 Usage

-Run the Sample Test Script
+Run the Sample Test Script/Use

 The test_hmm.py script demonstrates the following: